 The batter is just enough to fill the cups evenly all of the way full.

 Now we just bake these beauties in a 400F oven for 18-20 minutes.
 The tops will get nicely brown and a toothpick will come out clean.

 Favorite Keto Blueberry Muffins

-- 2 1/2 Cups Almond flour (click here to see my favorite brand)
+- 2 1/2 Cups almond flour (click here to see my favorite on Amazon)

 - 1 teaspoon Baking soda

 - 1/2 Cup Granular Sweetener (Click here to see my favorite on Amazon)